See Which Celebrities Turned Down An Invitation To Joe Jackson’s Funeral

 — Joseph Jackson (@Joe5Jackson) June 24, 2018

-Most interestingly, Joe’s death came just two days after the anniversary of his son Michael’s death.
+Most interestingly, Joe’s death came just two days after the anniversary of his son, Michael’s, death.

 According to a source close to the family, Joe Jackson felt that it was his mistreatment of Michael that, ultimately, cost the King of Pop his life.